 Water is a natural byproduct of the cooling process.
 Your air conditioner removes moisture from the air as it cools your house.
 This moisture flows into a pan and then out via a line.

 If your air conditioner isn’t level, water might end up pooling in the pan instead of draining away.
 This can cause:

 - Water pooling around the air conditioner.

 - Rust and mold.

-If your air conditioner isn’t level, it might vibrate more than normal.
-This can cause annoying sounds when on and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate excessively.
+This can create annoying noises when on and even require air conditioning repair.

 - Put extra strain on parts and wear them out faster.

 Leveling an air conditioner pad takes expertise.
-It’s usually not a job you’ll want to tackle by yourself, since your air conditioner may need to be temporarily disconnected.
-This requires the help of a certified HVAC tech.
+It’s typically not a job you’ll want to tackle by yourself, because your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and causing problems, give The Frazier Company a call at 402-628-0206.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+If you think your air conditioner is sinking and causing problems, give The Frazier Company a call at 402-628-0206.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.